LoweLundin/Optimised-Galaxy-Simulations/README.md

 # Optimised Galaxy Simulations in C

-This project was part of the course High Performance Computing taken at Uppsala University during 2019.
+This project was produced for the course High Performance Computing taken at Uppsala University during 2019.
 Mind that the code was produced at an earlier stage in my education and that everything might not be best practice.

 The project is based on Newton's law of universal gravitation,<img src="/tex/ebe1a6a00f5417138a18fd859a6bb504.svg?invert_in_darkmode&sanitize=true&sanitize=true" align=middle width=85.82971649999999pt height=23.388043799999995pt/>, basically "matter attracts gravitationally relative to weight and distance", with every dot on the display representing a star with a unique position, mass and velocity.
 At t=0 all stars are initialised in the structure of an ellipse.